 We are going to walk you through why merino wool should be your go-to fabric for a base layer.
 However, if you are already sold, feel free to jump to the list of our top favorites at the bottom of the post.
 You can use this handy table of contents to find exactly the right ladies’ wool base layer for you.
 Also, I’ve included links to these great tops and bottoms to make it easy for you to find the best deals.
 These links are affiliate links and if you make a purchase I may make a small commission.
 However, rest assured that doesn’t affect the price you pay in any way.

 So, what exactly is a base layer and why is it so important when hiking?
 Well, a base layer is essentially a layer of clothing that lies the closest to your skin.
 It serves two main functions

-- First a base layer provides an insulation layer.
+- First, a base layer provides an insulation layer.
 One that holds in your natural body heat.
-But at the same time breaths so you don’t overheat.
+But at the same time breathe so you don’t overheat.